NAIIIK/com.javarush.rodionov.taskManager/README.md

 - **JWT authentication** - register/login, access + refresh tokens, refresh token
   rotation and revocation, logout.
+- **Global roles** - every user is `USER` or `ADMIN`.
+Registration always creates a `USER`; `ADMIN` is not exposed through the API and only unlocks the management endpoints under `/actuator/**` (see [Environment variables](#environment-variables) / [Demo data](#demo-data-seed-migration) for how to get an admin locally).
 - **Projects** - any registered user can create a project and automatically becomes its owner.
+Projects can be renamed/re-described and deleted (owner only, cascades to members, tasks and comments).
 - **Role-based access per project** (not global):
-  - `OWNER` - full control, including deleting the project and managing member roles.
+  - `OWNER` - full control: update/delete the project, manage member roles, everything a `MANAGER` can do.
+Exactly one per project, set at creation, not transferable through the API.
-  - `MANAGER` - manages tasks and members, cannot delete the project or change roles.
+  - `MANAGER` - create/update/delete tasks, add/remove members, moderate comments.
+    Cannot delete the project or change anyone's role.
-  - `MEMBER` - works on assigned tasks, can self-assign to a task.
+  - `MEMBER` - works on tasks, can self-assign to any task in the project.
+- **Project membership management** - add an existing user by email with a role (`MANAGER`/`MEMBER` only), list members, change a member's role, remove a member (the owner can't be removed or re-roled through this endpoint).
 - **Tasks** - fixed status workflow (`TO_DO` → `IN_PROGRESS` → `IN_CODE_REVIEW` →
+  `DONE`), priority (`LOW`/`MEDIUM`/`HIGH`), optional due date and assignee (a `ProjectMember`, not a `User`).
+Full CRUD plus a dedicated self-assign endpoint;
-  `DONE`), priority (`LOW`/`MEDIUM`/`HIGH`), due date, assignee.
-Status can be changed by the assignee or by a role above the assignee.
+  status can be changed by the assignee or by an `OWNER`/`MANAGER`.
-- **Comments** on tasks.
+- **Comments** on tasks - create, list, edit and delete, editable/deletable by the author or by an `OWNER`/`MANAGER` (moderation).
 - **Interactive API docs** - OpenAPI 3 spec and Swagger UI generated automatically from the code (springdoc).
 - **AOP-based logging** - every `@Service` method call is logged (arguments, return